WilliamBaxter417/Portfolio/Machine Learning/Predicting Loan Repayments/README.md

 ```
 From the above, ```emp_title```, ```emp_length``` and ```title``` are categorical features, while ```revol_util```, ```mort_acc``` and ```pub_rec_bankruptcies``` are numerical features.
 The ```mort_acc``` feature has the highest proportion of missing values, while the ```revol_util``` and ```pub_rec_bankruptcies``` features have the lowest proportions.

 Now, given there are 26 features comprising the training data, let us determine whether any features exhibit collinearity.
-We first do this for the numerical features, plotting a heatmap matrix of their Spearman's rank correlation coefficients between them.
+We first do this for the numerical features, plotting a heatmap matrix of the Spearman's rank correlation coefficients between them.
+A coefficient of 1 indicates that a pair of features are highly collinear.
+Determining collinearity across these features may give early indication of which can be ignored during any future feature selection.
 ```python
 # Plot heatmap of Spearman's rank correlation coefficient for numerical features
 plt.figure(figsize = (12, 8))